Oaktree (foundation)

 Oaktree is an Australian-based, non-government organisation that specialises in international youth development.
 Their purpose is to lead, demand and create a more just world.
 Founded in 2003, the organisation is run by young people aged 16 to 26, and overseen by an advisory board.

-Oaktree collaborates with like-minded youth partners in countries like Timor-Leste and Cambodia.
+Oaktree collaborates with like-minded youth partners in countries including Timor-Leste and Cambodia.
 Together, they grow the capability and influence of young people across their region.

 In Australia, Oaktree focuses on upskilling young people and advocating for the value of youth voices.
 Their community-driven campaigns connect young Australian voices to decision-makers to influence policy change on issues of justice, like Australian aid.

 History

 Oaktree was founded in Melbourne by Hugh Evans and Nicolas Mackay in 2003.
 After winning a World Vision contest to visit development programs in the Philippines, aged 13 years, Evans went on exchange to Woodstock School in the Himalayas in India two years later.
 A further trip to the rural valley communities of the KwaZulu-Natal Province in South Africa, where he volunteered with World Vision, saw him return to Melbourne in 2003 and join with Mackay and other young people to establish Oaktree, with the purpose of combating some of the inequalities that Evans had witnessed.
 In October 2013, Oaktree launched a new brand and website to mark its 10th birthday.

 Oaktree has invested over A$2.5 million into aid development projects between 2003 and 2012.